Get your personal plan match in 2 minutes

 Here's the math most people don't think through before signing up.

 This isn't a loophole or fine print.
-It's the core structure of how health sharing works.
+It's the core structure of how many health sharing ministries work.
 Members contribute to a shared pool, and waiting periods prevent people from joining specifically because they're pregnant.
+CrowdHealth is the notable exception among featured options: no traditional maternity wait, but a $500 member commitment per event, and pregnancy still cannot be pre-existing at enrollment.

 Already pregnant?
 Health sharing is not a good option.
-All plans will exclude your pregnancy as a pre-existing condition.
+Plans will exclude your pregnancy as a pre-existing condition.
 ACA plans are required to cover maternity from day one — and if you're pregnant now, that's almost certainly the better path.

 Maternity Waiting Periods by Plan